Wednesday, April 10, 2019

 Her Message To Young People

-She has a talk that she gives to community groups that's entitled "The Path."
-In that presentation, she tries to share with young people the importance of their very first summer job.
-"No matter what the job was, it was the opportunity to learn something about themselves, something they can bring into the next job they have," she explains.
+She had a talk that she gaves to community groups whenever given the opportunity that's entitled "The Path."
+In that presentation, she tried to share with young people the importance of their very first summer job.
+"No matter what the job was, it was the opportunity to learn something about themselves, something they can bring into the next job they have," she explained.
 "I love giving this talk, because it shows how each job you have brings you something that can help show you your path in the future."

 "Everything I did in the past helped me whenever I got a new job," she said.
 "My sister and I did a lot of stuff, a lot of community service involvements when we were young, particularly working with our father and his motion picture theaters and community promotion work."

-It pleased her greatly that the new city hall's auditorium was named Fuhrmann Auditorium in honor of father.
+It pleased her greatly when the new city hall's auditorium was named Fuhrmann Auditorium in honor of father.
 The facility is now used by visiting performances, by schools, and other groups.

 Past presidents of the Greater Covington Chamber of Commerce Ladies Auxiliary: Front row, left to right, Pat Clanton, Carol Bartlett, and Lib Milhan.
 On the back row, from left, are Mrs. Henry Hanneman and "Sis" Rives.